-Combination of in situ hybridization histochemistry with S100 immunohistochemistry hybridization, as described above.
+Combination of in situ hybridization histochemistry with S100 immunohistochemistry: Slide-attached sections (20 μm thick) of fixed temporal cortical brain brains were first processed for in situ hybridization, as described above.
 Thus, tightly bound RNA-RNA pairs were already formed by the time immunohistochemistry was performed, immediately before dipping the slides into autoradiographic emulsion.
 In addition, the solutions used for perfusion and immunohistochemistry were prepared with DAPC-treated RNAse-free water, which ensured that the labeling intensity of the in situ hybridization histochemistry did not decrease significantly.
-The immunolabeling protocol for S100 was the same as that described above for double labeling immunohistochemistry.
+The immunohistochemistry.
 Immunoreactivity was visualized using DAB reactions, after which the in situ hybridization procedure was continued by dipping the slides into the emulsion.
 Each double labeling experiment included controls, which was carried out through the double labeling procedure without application of radioactive in situ hybridization probes.
 These controls demonstrated that the DAB signal did not induce an autoradiography signal.
-A SUCLA2expressing cell was considered S100-immunopositive if at least 70 % of the area of the circle containing the accumulation of autoradiography grains contained immunoreactivity for S100 and the center of the autoradiography grains was within the immunolabeled cell.
+A SUCLA2-expressing cell was considered S100-immunopositive if at least 70% of the area of the circle containing the accumulation of autoradiography grains contained immunoreactivity for S100 and the center of the autoradiography grains was within the immunolabeled cell.